 Not all exes are the same—I mean, your former boss is also an ex, right?

 I get it.
 It’s not every day we’re motivated to go to work.
 Yuppie flu really does exist… and it’s when you wake up in the morning to your alarm clock (sometimes before that), and you sit in the bed or maybe stare at the ceiling for several minutes trying to decide upon the reasons why you have to drag yourself up and get ready for work.
-All the reasons you come up with are perfectly valid, but at the back of your head you’re trying to justify just why they’re not valid at all.
+All the reasons you come up with are perfectly valid, but at the back of your head you’re trying to justify just why they’re not valid at all and how you deserve to just stay in bed all day.
 Yup, I call it yuppie flu.

 I’ve been to a total of 4 employers my entire working life, including the one where I’m currently employed.
 That means I’ve submitted 3 resignation letters, and the last one was handed in because I was dying, literally.
 Every ending has a story before that, and resignation letters are just the same.
 If my high school book report has 5 major parts, I have 5 questions to ask myself before handing in my “red letter”.

 Am I being paid well?
 Let’s all agree and admit the fact that we’re working for money, principles and personal values aside.
 I remember one of my wiser friends told me, “Confucious cannot bring food to your table,” when I told him I wanted to quit my first job because I really don’t like what I’m doing and I told him what Confucious said about choosing a job you love and you will never have to work a day in your life.
 This is the first question I ask myself because I know my worth and never felt like I was underpaid (oh yeah, I was when I was writing for an Indian company for $2.50 per 500-word article).
 Thus, my answer to this would always be yes and move on to the next question.